Shivanisingh710/customer-feedback-automation/README.md

   - Lowest customer rating
   - Longest review length

-**The `Summary` column was used to identify and prioritize critical reviews through complaint keyword analysis, while the `Text` column was used as input to the Large Language Model (LLM) for generating personalized apology emails.**
+> **Note:** The `Summary` column was used to identify and prioritize critical reviews through complaint keyword analysis, while the `Text` column was used to provide detailed review content for generating personalized apology emails using the Groq API.
 ---

 ## Generative AI